Guide for Tap & Fly2026-03-31

 The Ceiling Bounces: Use It

 If you hit the ceiling, you bounce downward (you don't die).
 In emergency situations where you're rising too fast, a controlled ceiling bounce can save you.
-Don't plan for it, but don't panic if it happens.
+As score climbs, speed and pressure rise; medals and skins reward consistency, not one heroic tap.

 Ready to apply these tips?